milofultz/milofultz.github.io/_posts/2020-09-30-evernote-images.md

 [**Check out the up-to-date version on GitHub**](https://github.com/milofultz/no-images)

-I was using too much of my upload cap with Evernote every month, mostly because images are too big when cropping the whole article.
+When using Evernote's web clipper, I was using too much of my upload cap with Evernote every month, mostly because images are too big when cropping the whole article.
 So I decided to practice some JS and see if I could make it work better without paying an $8 per month subscription for just a few extra megs of upload per month.

+This method only works so far with the "Article" and not with "Simplified Article".

 ## Cheap and Easy No-Install Browser Agnostic Version